Zelev/cuddly-giggle/README.md

     USER ||--o{ SIGNAL : uploads
     SIGNAL ||--o| LEAD : contains
     SIGNAL ||--o{ INSIGHT : contains
+    LEAD ||--o{ INSIGHT : contains
 ```

 _created using [mermaid](https://mermaid.js.org/)_

-Note: The Insights in this ER could be associated with the specific lead for more specificity.
+Note: The Insights may belong to a full biosignal (ECG) or to a single lead

 ## How to setup